wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/get-started-with-flow/includes/7-flow-post-tweets.md

     ![Twitter - When a new tweet is posted trigger](../media/twitter-search.png)

-1. If you haven't already connected your Twitter account to Microsoft Flow, select **Sign in to Twitter**, and then enter your credentials.
+1. If you haven't already connected your Twitter account to Power Automate, select **Sign in to Twitter**, and then enter your credentials.
 1. In the **Search text** box, enter the keyword to find.

     ![Enter the Twitter keyword](../media/twitter-keyword.png)